-A MAP Server MUST respond to a valid poll with a pollResult, endSessionResult (see section 4), or errorResult message.
-If the poll is not valid, the MAP Server MUST respond with an appropriate errorResult.
-A valid poll may result in an error (most likely SearchResultsTooBig or PollResultsTooBig).
-In this case the MAP Server MUST respond with a pollResult message containing an errorResult.
-If a server responds to a poll with an errorResult, all of the client's subscriptions are automatically invalidated and MUST be removed by the server.
-After receiving an errorResult in response to a poll, a client will need to issue new subscribe requests in order to receive more poll results.
+A MAP Server MUST respond to a poll request with a pollResult message, an endSessionResult message, or an errorResult message (see section 4).
+If poll results are too big, or any other error occurs that can affect multiple subscriptions, the MAP Server MUST respond with an errorResult message and MUST invalidate all of the client's subscriptions.
+After receiving an errorResult message in response to a poll, a client will need to issue new subscribe requests in order to receive more poll results.